-GTFWC programs and interest groups exist today to promote friendships and learning opportunities to the wives of all Georgia Tech academic, research and general faculty as well as women faculty members.
-Projects scheduled each year also give GTFWC members the opportunity to serve Georgia Tech and the greater Atlanta community.
+GTFWC programs and interest groups are open to anyone interested in supporting the Georgia Tech community and the mission of the GTFWC: friendship, scholarship, and service.
+Service projects scheduled each year also give GTFWC members the opportunity to serve Georgia Tech and the greater Atlanta community.

 GTFWC also proudly supports qualified Georgia Tech students with a parent or guardian employed at Georgia Tech through the GTFWC Scholarship Program.

 Our Club By-laws may be found here.

 Our Club Membership form can be found here.